kvelenis/jazz-standard-visualization/README.md

 The repository encompasses the necessary code, data files, and documentation to reproduce the visualization, customize its features, and utilize the play-along functionality.

-For access to the full dataset used in this visualization and play-along system, please contact us at [insert contact information or specify where to request the data].
+For access to the full dataset used in this visualization and play-along system, please contact us.
 We will be happy to provide you with the dataset for further exploration and analysis.